Russia default flag

 Advance Notification

-• the organizers’ full names, addresses, and phone numbers;
+• The organizers’ full names, addresses, and phone numbers;

-• the projected number of participants at the event;
+• The projected number of participants;

-• the need for medical assistance; and
+• The need for medical assistance; and

-• confirmation if loudspeakers will be used.
+• Confirmation if loudspeakers will be used.

 Time, Place, and Manner Restrictions